tdk711/NAOE/MS4610/README.md

 ## Course Project for MS4610: Introduction to Data Analytics
-•	Led a team of four to design and validate a logistic regression model. <br />
+This programs makes use of XGBoost to create a logistic regression model and predicts loan default. <br />
-•	The machine learning algorithm was implemented in Python using Scikit-Learn. <br />
+Prediction algorithm makes use of over 6 variables. <br />
-•	Model was validated and refined until an accuracy of 96% was reached. <br />
+Bootstrapping led to an accuracy of 98%